Metal recyclers prepare for electric car revolution

 American Manganese’s Reaugh says it is planning to focus initially on recycling material from faulty batteries to get around the wait for working batteries to expire.

 Even when they do, battery makers say many will have a second life as grid storage, potentially for the best part of another decade.
-German carmaker BMW, for example, says its batteries are specifically designed for that purpose.
+German carmaker BMW (BMWG.DE), for example, says its batteries are specifically designed for that purpose.

 Grid storage systems use batteries no longer performing at levels to power cars to store electricity which can be used to even out fluctuations in supply and demand.